tudorzgureanu/scala-lazy-arguments/README.md

 ## Implementation details

-The current implementation relies on local lazy val definitions so keep in mind when using it.
+The current implementation relies on local `lazy val`s so keep in mind when using it.

 ## Future plans